 We observed that users of different age had different attitudes toward EMI.
-Kids had physical interaction with robot indicating friendship, such as kissing, hugging (shown in figure []).
-Apart from EMI’s face, they also touch EMI’s shell, camera, showing interests about EMI.
-While for Adult, they showed less physical interaction with EMI, rather we observed a lot of sympathy among them.
-When EMI was moving to the edge, a mom said “stop” in a nervous tone.
-When describing the personality, two users specifically wrote down “baby”, “like my baby”.
-One couple spoke to us, they felt like EMI is like their baby, when he moved to the edge, they got worried if it would get hurt, just like how they saw their young baby learning to move.
-Cute and sweet, lovely, those words are the most common seen from user describing EMI’s personality and their general comments, which are used in kids a lot.
+Kids had physical interaction with robot indicating friendship, such as hugging (shown in figure []).
+Apart from EMI’s face, they also touched EMI’s shell and camera, showing interest in EMI.
+Adults showed less physical interaction with EMI, but showed strong sympathy, saving EMI from moving too close to the edge of the course.
+When describing the personality, two users compared EMI to an infant.
+One couple stated that EMI is like their baby, when it moved to the edge, they got worried if it would get hurt, similar toe how they saw their young baby learning to move.
+“Cute”, “sweet” and “lovely” were common attributes given to EMI’s personality.

 When asking “overall, I like interacting with EMI” 70% agree or strongly agree with this statement.
-Along with users commenting “I like it” and “I am looking forward for the future with EMI”, we can see in general, users are very positive about EMI.
+Along with users commenting “I like it” and “I am looking forward for a future with EMI”, users were generally positive about EMI.
 The unique design decisions such as spherical head, projected animated face and voice created an effective social robot that promoted trust and tolerance.

 Aligning Results with Hypotheses

-To conclude, user perceived a relatively intimate social relationship with EMI by the emotional behavior design, which helps support our hypotheses.
+To conclude, users perceived a relatively intimate social relationship with EMI by the emotional behavior design, which helps support our hypotheses.
 Hypothesis 1 was supported by the data – EMI draw attention from users.
 The social bond further encourages the interaction.
-Hypothesis 2 was supported by the data – User appeared to be less upset with EMI failing the operation and be more generous about giving the retry.
+Hypothesis 2 was supported by the data – Users appeared to be less upset with EMI failing the operation and be more generous about giving the retry.

 Conclusion

 In this paper, we introduce EMI, an expressive, mobile, and interactive robot that is able to exhibit emotional behaviors, through the use of projected face expression, voice, and motion.
-We conducted an experiment to explore the effects of emotional and personal features in a human-robot interaction trail at a public event.
+We conducted an experiment to explore the effects of emotional and personal features in a human-robot interaction trial at a public event.
 We found that users were patient and tolerant of EMI even when it failed.
 This tolerance did not diminish even from users who were more prone to encountering these failures.
 From child users we observed the importance of the spherical head to draw engagement and EMI’s childish character helped adults empathize while commanding the robot.
 We think the design features of EMI provided a promising future for the design of social robots.
-We believe a commonly preferable animated emotion, a cute and characteristic voice together with expressive motion can support more tolerable partners in human-robot Interaction tasks.
+We believe a commonly preferable animated emotion, a cute and characteristic voice together with expressive motion can help promote human-robot Interaction tasks.

-Our experiment was conducted at a public setting, which enabled us to observe interesting and natural behaviours.
-However, as it is a public event, we cannot set a control group at the same time, our survey data is not that significant enough and our sample number is also very limited.
+Our experiment was conducted in a public setting, which enabled us to observe interesting and natural behaviors.
+However, as it is a public event, two limitations are that we were not able to designate a control group, and that our sample number is limited.
 In the future, we want to set a lab experiment, with two groups, one is performing a robot with the current configuration, one without the expressive features, to examine the same hypothesis.
 We will get more statistic support from that.